If you can't find what you're looking for please contact recruitment@sepa.org.uk

 Gathering monitoring data helps SEPA as an organisation to understand the makeup of their staff and job applicants.
 The information is then used to determine whether the right policies, practices or support is in place.

-If you don’t wish to give any detail, there is an option each response for ‘Prefer not to say’.
+If you don’t wish to give any detail, there is an option on each response to select ‘Prefer not to say’.

 All appointments will be made at the base of the salary scale indicated in the job summary.